open-tale/open-tale.github.io/_docs/02-characters.md

 | **Wisdom** | have impactful insights, read feelings of others, display common sense

 Each attribute varies from 1 to 9.
 To go from an attribute level to the next, say *X*, the cost is *X* attribute points.
+For instance, to go from an attribute level 6 to 7, the cost is 7 attribute points.

 The character starts off with 20 attribute points and can recieve more by advancing on character levels.
-When going from a character level to the next, say *Y*, the character is awarded with *Y* + 1 attribute points.
+When a character advances in level, he is awarded with his new level plus 1 attribute points.
+For instance, going from level 3 to level 4 grants the character 5 attribute points (4 + 1).

 ### 2.1.3.
 Qualities